adityawibisana/voiceping-intent/README.md

 ### Processor
 Code: `Voiceping.state.processor`
 Current Voiceping processor.
 The state is either:
+#### StatePlaying
-- `StatePlaying` --> Indicating that Voiceping is currently playing audio, either from live messages or from history.
+Indicating that Voiceping is currently playing audio, either from live messages or from history.
+#### StateRecording
-- `StateRecording` --> Indicating that Voiceping is currently in a PTT state.
+Indicating that Voiceping is currently in a PTT state.
+#### StateIdle
-- `StateIdle` --> Indicating that Voiceping is neither in a playing state nor in a recording state.
+Indicating that Voiceping is neither in a playing state nor in a recording state.

 ### Current Channel
 Code: `Voiceping.state.currentChannel`